Swirl 360: Biography

 In 1996, twin brothers Denny and Kenny Scott, formerly called Fools of Faith and before that Dream in Color, recorded a set of demos in Jacksonville Beach, Fla.
 The Scott Brothers brought these recordings to Austin's SXSW (South by Southwest) music conference, where they met Los Angeles-based music attorney Christopher Sabec, who at that time managed Hanson and Dave Matthews.

-Sabec signed the duo, re-christened Swirl 360, to Mercury.
+Sabec signed the duo, re-christened Swirl 360 (to avoid confusion with a same-named Australian band), to Mercury.
 The resulting debut, Ask Anybody, was released in mid-1998, and the track "Hey, Now Now," co-written with John Shanks, became a top 5 hit on radio airwaves worldwide.
 Rolling Stone gave the album 3.5 stars and other entertainment magazines reviewed the band's efforts favorably.
 The band's second single "Candy In The Sun" released in 1999, was a summer chart topper as well.
 "Candy In The Sun" was also featured on the soundtrack to the film Never Been Kissed.
 The star of Never Been Kissed, Drew Barrymore even appeared in the music video for the song.

 Despite this early success, album sales failed to meet expectations due to the late 1990s merger of Polygram (the parent label of Mercury) with Universal Music Group, resulting in Mercury Records dissolving into Island Def Jam Records.
 Many staff working with the band were laid off during this deal.
 Universal cut off funding for the album's promotion, and the band was released from its contract.